-10. Other contributions
+11. Other contributions

-In October 1993, a member of SEHK made a special contribution to the Fund \$3,500,000 in recognition of the SFC's concerns about its misconduct in handling its client trading activities.
-In November 2000, the former Financial Services Bureau of the HKSAR Government transferred to the Fund \$3,002,000 under the provisions of the Exchanges (Special Levy) Ordinance.
+In October 1993, a member of SEHK made a special contribution of \$3,500,000 to the Fund in recognition of the SFC's concerns about its misconduct in handling its client trading activities.
+In November 2000, the former Financial Services Bureau of the HKSAR Government transferred \$3,002,000 to the Fund under the provisions of the Exchanges (Special Levy) Ordinance.
+A portion of this balance was contributed to the ICF, note 12 provides more details on the contributions made to the ICF.

-11. Contributions to Investor Compensation Fund
+12. Contributions to Investor Compensation Fund

 When the SFO and its subsidiary legislation came into effect from 1 April 2003, a new single Investor Compensation Fund (ICF) was formed to ultimately replace the Fund and the Commodity Exchange Compensation Fund.
 Under Section 74(2) of Schedule 10 of the SFO, the SFC may after 1 April 2003 pay into the ICF, which came into operation after 1 April 2003, such sum of money from the Fund as it considers appropriate.
-Total contributions paid into the ICF up to 31 March 2018 amounted to \$994,718,000 (2017: \$994,718,000).
+Total contributions paid into the ICF up to 31 March 2019 amounted to \$994,718,000 (2018: \$994,718,000), no further contributions has been made to the ICF since 1 April 2005.

-12. Material related party transactions
+13. Material related party transactions

 The Fund has related party relationships with the ICF and the SFC.
-There were no significant related party transactions other than those disclosed in the financial statements of the Fund for the years ended 31 March 2018 and 2017.
+There were no significant related party transactions other than those disclosed in the financial statements of the Fund for the years ended 31 March 2019 and 2018.

-13. Financial risk management
+14. Financial risk management

-The Fund's interest bearing assets mainly comprise deposits at banks which mature or re-price in the short term, as a result of which the Fund is subject to a limited exposure to interest rate risk due to fluctuations in the prevailing market rates.
-At 31 March 2018, it is estimated that a general increase/decrease of 100 basis points in the interest rates, with all other variables held constant, would increase/ decrease the Fund's surplus and accumulated surplus by approximately \$865,000 (2017: \$837,000).
-Other components of accumulated surplus would not be affected (2017: Nil) by the changes in interest rates.
+The Fund's interest bearing assets mainly comprise fixed deposits at banks which mature or re-price in the short term, as a result of which the Fund is subject to a limited exposure to interest rate risk due to fluctuations in the prevailing market rates.
+At 31 March 2019, it was estimated that a general increase/decrease of 100 basis points in the interest rates, with all other variables held constant, would increase/ decrease the Fund's surplus and accumulated surplus by approximately \$883,000 (2018: \$865,000).
 The exposure to credit and liquidity risks arises in the normal course of the Fund's operation.
 The Fund is not exposed to any foreign exchange risk as all transactions and balances are denominated in Hong Kong dollars.